Surfing: are there any gays in the line-up?

 "Caught Inside: The Taboo of Being a Gay Surfer" is a simple documentary about three gay surfers who have all recently come out in a sub-culture where they say homosexuality is still a taboo.

-"The word faggot has been a derogatory term for I guess what we would call a loser.
+"The word faggot has been a derogatory term for, I guess, what we would call a loser.
 It's sad, in a sense, because where it's come from is calling gay people losers," says Adam George.

-David Wakefield, a former Australian state surfing champion, spent many years closed in his own secret.
 After discovering an online community for gay surfers, he decided it was time to live life with his true self.

 Top Stories